Anglican Communion: New provinces in formation

-In September 2020, the Archbishop of Canterbury announced that he had asked the bishops of the Church of Ceylon to begin planning for the formation of an autonomous province of Ceylon, so as to end his current position as metropolitan of the two dioceses in that country.
+In September 2020, the archbishop of Canterbury announced that he had asked the bishops of the Church of Ceylon to begin planning for the formation of an autonomous province of Ceylon, so as to end his current position as metropolitan of the two dioceses in that country.

+In 2023, the Church of the Province of Central Africa approved a plan to subdivide into three new national provinces, so that churches in Malawi, Zambia, and Zimbabwe would become independent of each other, while churches in Botswana could form a fourth national province or be integrated into one of the other three national provinces being formed.

+In relation to the Church of the Province of West Africa, it was announced that "the process is in motion for Ghana to become an autonomous province, once it has fulfilled the conditions and guidelines set by the Anglican Communion."

 Churches in full communion

 In addition to other member churches, the churches of the Anglican Communion are in full communion with the Old Catholic churches of the Union of Utrecht and the Scandinavian Lutheran churches of the Porvoo Communion in Europe, the India-based Malankara Mar Thoma Syrian and Malabar Independent Syrian churches and the Philippine Independent Church, also known as the Aglipayan Church.

 Ecumenical relations

 Historic episcopate

 The churches of the Anglican Communion have traditionally held that ordination in the historic episcopate is a core element in the validity of clerical ordinations.
 The Roman Catholic Church, however, does not recognise Anglican orders (see Apostolicae curae).
 Some Eastern Orthodox churches have issued statements to the effect that Anglican orders could be accepted, yet have still reordained former Anglican clergy; other Eastern Orthodox churches have rejected Anglican orders altogether.
+In 1922, the Ecumenical Patriarch of Constantinople, Meletius IV, issued a statement recognising Anglican Holy Orders as valid through apostolic succession.
+By 1946, five autocephalous Orthodox jurisdictions recognised the validity of Anglican Holy Orders, including Constantinople, Alexandria, Jerusalem, Cyprus, and Romania.
+This recognition was conditional.
+The Church of Greece also recognised the validity of Anglican Orders; these recognitions have "not been rescinded."
+However, in 1948, the Russian Orthodox Church responded that it would not recognise Anglican Orders unless recognition was given by a council of autocephalous Orthodox churches.
 Orthodox bishop Kallistos Ware explains this apparent discrepancy as follows: